hestiacp/hestiacp/docs/docs/server-administration/configuration.md

 You could also try [our Forum](https://forum.hestiacp.com)

-## Can I use HestiaCP behind Cloudflare CDN?
+## Can I use DevCP behind Cloudflare CDN?

 By default the [Cloudflare Proxy](https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/) supports only a limited number of ports.
 This means that Cloudflare will not forward port 8083, which is the default port for Hestia.
 To change the Hestia port to one that Cloudflare will forward, run this command: